 This is to introduce my book ‘Just Another Forgotten Hero’.
-I have spent a few years researching the fascinating story of one ordinary man’s extraordinary life, from his humble beginnings in rural North Wales to his wartime adventures in the RAF and his eventual death as a homeless down and out.
+I have spent nearly a year as one of a small group of strangers researching the fascinating story of one ordinary man’s extraordinary life, from his humble beginnings in rural North Wales to his wartime adventures in the RAF and his eventual death as a homeless down and out.

 He had been the rear gunner in a Lancaster bomber which was shot down on its way back to England after a raid on the Rhur industrial complexes.
 The other six members of his crew all died.
 He managed with the help of local patriots to return to Britain via France, Spain and Gibraltar, a risky journey that took him two months to complete.
-But life was not kind to our hero and he died alone and homeless estranged from his family, sadly not that unusual for ex-servicemen.
-Through painstaking research his story was slowly uncovered and passed on to his survivng offspring who had known nothing of his later life.
+But life was not kind to our hero and he died alone and homeless estranged from his family, which is sadly not that unusual for ex-servicemen.
+Through painstaking research his family tree was built and his story was slowly uncovered.
+Did we then manage to find any of his survivng offspring who had known nothing of his later life to pass all this information on to?

 Preamble